Submissions

 Title Page

-Title: Portuguese and English (Size 14, Times New Roman, capital letters and words, centered, bold)
+Title: Portuguese and English (Size 17, Calibri (Body), capital letters and words, centered, bold)

 Author(s): Name(s) of author(s) with department, represented by superscript with affiliation and Country, example below.

-Jhames Francson Holl1, Soares Torres Franciscon1, (Size 12, Times New Roman, centered)
+Jhames Francson HOLL1, Soares Torres FRANCISCON1, (Size 14, Calibri (Body), centered)

-1Department of Health Sciences, Faculdade de São Paulo, São Paulo, Brazil, (Size 10, Times New Roman, justified alignment)
+1Department of Health Sciences, Faculdade de São Paulo, São Paulo, Brazil, (Size 12, Calibri (Body), justified alignment)

 Abstract: Portuguese and English.
 The abstract should contain a minimum of 150 words and a maximum of 250 words, including the theoretical background, objectives, methodology, results and conclusion.
 Furthermore, the abstract must not contain undefined abbreviations.
-(Size 12, Times New Roman, justified alignment)
+(Size 12, Calibri (Body), justified alignment)

 Manuscript structure